 GenerationQ is funded and all Fellows receive a financial grant to assist them with essential costs, such as travel and accommodation.

-If you have any queries about the programme or application process, please email GenerationQ@health.org.uk.
+If you have any queries about the programme, please email GenerationQ@health.org.uk.

 Health Foundation @HealthFdn